Sayani07/Blog/content/home/about.md

 Hello, folks!
 Welcome to my home page.
 I am doing PhD at the [Econometrics and Business Statistics Department](https://www.monash.edu/business/econometrics-and-business-statistics/) of [Monash University](https://www.monash.edu/) under the supervision of [Rob J Hyndman](https://robjhyndman.com/) and [Di Cook](http://www.dicook.org/).
 My dissertation focuses on building visualisation and statistical tools for analyzing spatially distributed big time series data.

+I'm passionate about putting to use statistics to solve real world problems and I almost always use R to do that.
+You can find some of my projects [here](https://sayani.netlify.com/#projects).

+Apart from my research, I like music and spend my time learning some Indian classical music.
+Visit me on [twitter](https://twitter.com/pridiltal), I post mostly about R, Statistics, Data Science and science in nature.